You’ve likely heard or read about the benefits of journaling in your travels. You might brush it off and think, “pfft… that’s for writers”.

 In fact, that’s the beauty of journaling — it’s writing for you, no one else.
 You don’t have to worry about someone reading your entries, judging you, or pointing out your grammatical mistakes or your embarassing spelling errors.

 I originally wrote this article in October 2018, which was a solid month after I began journaling for the first time.
 I’ve been journaling fairly consistently over the last three years.
 In this article, I will outline the importance and benefits of journaling, how it can help you overcome your darkest times, and also what happens when you fall out of the habit.

 By nature, I wouldn’t really call myself a “creative” person.
 Although I am talented in other areas, I’m the furthest thing from a designer.
 I can’t draw.
 I can’t paint.
-I can barely pick out colors to paint a room in my house.
+I can barely decide which colors to paint a room in my house.

 But I can write.

 For a long time, I used to worry that I wasn’t “creative” enough to be a good writer.
 However, I realized that human beings are only creative for approximately 4 hours per day.
 I probably only get about 2–3 hours of pure creativity on a good day.
 But through this exploration period, I learned that my “peak period” of creativity is first thing in the morning, if I’m in the right mindset.